hogtech/fso-project/README.md

 # Fso-project

-Tämä on Full Stack Open 2022 -kurssin harjoitustyö.
+This is a project work for Full Stack Open 2022 course.

-Sovelluksen avulla käyttäjien on mahdollista pitää yllä kuntosalin varausjärjestelmää.
+This application is used to keep track of a gym's bookings.

-## Projektityö on kesken
+## This project is not complete yet.

 <!---
 [Käyttöohje](https://github.com/mluukkai/OtmTodoApp/blob/master/dokumentaatio/kayttoohje.md)